Write a Cover Letter

 To develop a confident interview style, you may wish to practice in a "risk-free" atmosphere.
-A mock interview in the Office of Career Development serves to help you recognize areas in which you excel as well as areas of improvement that would enhance your interview style.
+A mock interview in the Career and Internship Center serves to help you recognize areas in which you excel as well as areas of improvement that would enhance your interview style.

 All appointments are videotaped.
 After a 10-15 minute interview, you and your mock interviewer will review the tape and discuss your performance.
 You will receive a suggestion form after your interview with notes on potential strategies for improvement.
 The entire appointment typically lasts 45 minutes to 1 hour.